InnovateUKGitHub/een-webapp/README.md

 Documentation
 -------------

-The documentation of each project is available on each project repository
+The documentation of each project is available in each project repository

-The [Vagrant project][2] will build a virtual machine on the developer computer ready to use and hosting the website
+The [Vagrant project][2] will build a virtual machine on the developer computer ready to use and host the website

 The [Service Layer project][3] is a bridge between the drupal application and the external tools (Salesforce/Merlin/etc.)

-The [Integration project][4] is a test suite who is testing that the website pages are displayed correctly
+The [Integration project][4] is a test suite to test that the website pages are displayed correctly

 Drupal (See below)